emnh/bookmarks/ProgrammingLanguages.md

  - GLSL ES (webgl shader language)
  - Matlab (university exercises)
  - Mathematica (just a few formulae for use in other projects)
+ - Prolog (the hardest language, only a few university exercises)

 My favourites are static functional languages with global type inference.
 My newest projects are in ReasonML.